1. The Warm Homes Fund

 5. What are the eligibility criteria for this fund?

-- You must privately own or privately rent your house.
+b.
+You must privately own or privately rent your home

-- If you are being considered for a gas central heating system you will need to meet the criteria for the AWS Fuel Poverty Network Extension Scheme.
+If you need a mains gas connection you will need to meet the criteria for the AWS Fuel Poverty Network Extension Scheme.